SIDN/ietf-wg-rpp-charter/rpp-charter.md

 Industry experience of the ccTLDs with non-EPP provisioning protocols and use cases from EPP may influence the outputs of the RPP WG, but direct compatibility of RPP with EPP is not a goal.

 The RPP WG considers functional equivalents of functionality from EPP for domain names, hosts and contacts ([RFC5730](https://datatracker.ietf.org/doc/html/rfc5730), [5731](https://datatracker.ietf.org/doc/html/rfc5731), [5732](https://datatracker.ietf.org/doc/html/rfc5732), and [5733](https://datatracker.ietf.org/doc/html/rfc5733)) and mappings for data objects, operations, commands and responses.

-The RPP WG also considers functional equivalents of registered EPP extensions, either through similar RPP extensions or incorporating them into the core of the protocol.
-New functionalities, not having any equivalents in EPP, may be defined for RPP.
+New functionalities, not having any equivalents in EPP or [EPP extensions](https://www.iana.org/assignments/epp-extensions/epp-extensions.xhtml), may be defined for RPP.

-The RPP WG considers RPP extensions that are functional equivalents of registered [EPP extensions](https://www.iana.org/assignments/epp-extensions/epp-extensions.xhtml) in the construction of requirements.

 The RPP working group is focused on designing a new protocol intended to co-exist alongside EPP, supporting diverse needs in the ecosystem.
 As such, considerations for replacing EPP or migration scenarios away from EPP are outside the scope of the RPP WG.